solstice333/oadr/README.md

 See: http://openadr.org/

-This project provides the building blocks for imlementing a VEN client.
+This project provides the building blocks for implementing a VEN client.
 In particular, it aims to provide protocol bindings.
-It *does not* actually implment any service functionality (at least not yet.)
+It *does not* actually implement any service functionality (at least not yet.)
 But it should provide enough at least for someone to start implementing OpenADR 2.0 services.